jeffgbutler/CarvelWorkshop/kapp-packaging/README.md

 ```

 You can see the packages available on your cluster with the following commands.
 In the following sections, I
 will show both "kctrl" and "tanzu" versions of the commands.
-They are 100% interchangeable and you can use
+They are 100% interchangeable, and you can use
-either verion.
+either version.

 ```shell
 kctrl package available list -A